-After you install the necessary database software and define the database interface, you can connect to the database from InfoMaker.
+About this chapter After you install the necessary database software and define the database interface, you can connect to the database from InfoMaker.
 Once you connect to the database, you can work with the tables and views stored in that database.
 This chapter describes how to connect to a database in InfoMaker, maintain database profiles, and share database profiles.

-Торіс Page

-About database connections 137

-Connecting to a database 140

-Maintaining database profiles 143

-Sharing database profiles 143

-Importing and exporting database profiles 147

-About the InfoMaker extended attribute system tables 148

-Terminology

-In this chapter, the term database refers to both of the following unless otherwise specified:

-- A database or DBMS that you access with a standard database interface and appropriate driver - A database or DBMS that you access with the appropriate native database interface.
+Contents Торіс Page About database connections 137 Connecting to a database Maintaining database profiles 1 Sharing database profiles 143 Importing and exporting database profiles 147 About the InfoMaker extended attribute system tables 148 Terminology In this chapter, the term database refers to both of the foll otherwise specified: lowing unless • A database or DBMS that you access with a standard database interface and appropriate driver • A database or DBMS that you access with the appropriate native database interface